Datos del tacógrafo a través de la Línea K

 Tiempo restante de conducción del tacómetro

-Tacho Remaining Driving Time is supported in VDO Counter digital tachographs since version 2.0a and Stoneridge DDS.
+Tacho Remaining Driving Time and all our tacho related solutions are supported in VDO Counter digital tachographs since version 2.0a and Stoneridge DDS.
 For details, see below:

 With VDO Counter, all drivers are able to plan their driving and rest times more efficiently.
 With one glance at the VDO display, you know immediately the remaining driving time and the duration of the next rest period.
 You can easily see the maximum driving time after each rest period and also the remaining driving time for that day or the week.